Frequently asked questions about the Supreme Judicial Court's emergency measures in response to coronavirus (COVID-19).

 Are both SJC clerks' offices still accepting filings?

 Yes, the Clerk’s Office for the Commonwealth, which handles matters before the full court, and the Clerk’s Office for the County of Suffolk, which handles matters before the single justice, administrative and disciplinary matters affecting members of the bar, and bar admissions, are accepting filings electronically and by mail.
+Both clerk's offices are also open to accept filings in person, but filings should continue to be made electronically or by mail whenever possible.

 For information on filing documents electronically with the full court through the Clerk’s Office for the Commonwealth, see SJC E-Filing.

-Emergency filings with the Clerk’s Office for the County of Suffolk may be submitted by mail, or by emailing email@example.com.
+New filings with the Clerk’s Office for the County of Suffolk may be submitted by mail, or by emailing firstname.lastname@example.org.
 For additional information on procedures during this pandemic, please consult the FAQs for the Clerk for the County of Suffolk.

 Is the SJC continuing to hear oral arguments?